Research Room Procedures

 - All personal belongings brought into the research room are subject to inspection.

-- No food or drink are permitted in the research room.
+- No food or drink is permitted in the research room.
 A water fountain is available in the Lobby.

 - Under no circumstances are original materials or microfilm to be removed from the research areas.
 Pennsylvania law specifically punishes the theft of materials from libraries and archives.